openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 - ### No implicit evaluation
 Data is never evaluated implicitly.
 All validation rules must be explicitly defined to be applied.

-With these key features, RuleSet allows you to specify data validation rules at different levels of stringency; complex scenarios can be accomodated.
+With these key features, RuleSet allows you to specify data validation rules at different levels of stringency.
 See [Appendix C](#appendix-c) for examples.

 ---